eclipse-xpanse/xpanse/README.md

 Open Services Cloud runtime embeds an orchestrator responsible to delegate the services management to plugins.

-Each plugin is dedicated to handle a cloud provider infrastructure and do actions required to actually deal with the services lifecycle:
+Each plugin is dedicated to handle a cloud provider infrastructure and do actions required to actually deal with the services' lifecycle:

 1. to bind OCL to the concrete cloud provider internal APIs
-1. to generate the graph of actions required to reach the final expected state, specifically for a target cloud provider
+2. to generate the graph of actions required to reach the final expected state, specifically for a target cloud provider

 ## Runtime